-(De)Constructing Masculinity is a one-day interdisciplinary conference on the theme of masculinity in the Greco-Roman world, generously funded and supported by the London Arts and Humanities Partnership (LAHP).
+(De)Constructing Masculinity is a two-day interdisciplinary conference on the theme of masculinity in the Greco-Roman world, generously funded and supported by the London Arts and Humanities Partnership (LAHP).

 What did it mean to be a man in the ancient world?
 And what did it mean for an individual to fall short of the criteria for manliness?